CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/tutorial/IntroductionToScripting/WritingYourFirstScript.md

 Now that we're in the scripts folder, lets make a new file called `script.zs`.

-Open `script.zs` in your favourite text editor and put the following piece of code:
+Open `script.zs` in your favourite text editor and put the following piece of code into the script:

 ```zenscript
 println("Hello World!");
 ```

+That code will simply print "Hello World!" to the `crafttweaker.log` file.

 Now load up Minecraft, or use the `/reload` command and take a look at the `crafttweaker.log` file (If you're unsure of where this is, take a look at [The CraftTweaker Log File](/tutorial/IntroductionToScripting/TheCraftTweakerLogFile) page).